We just celebrated our daughter’s birthday. It is wonderful to watch her grow.

 Working with a global network, the campaign will:

-Explain how to empower people with Down syndrome (and those supporting them) to advocate for themselves and provide accessible tools to facilitate this.
+- Empower people with Down syndrome (and those supporting them) to advocate for their rights and opportunities to make meaningful contributions and

 Don’t Forget the ‘Rock Your Socks’ Campaign

 We will be doing the rock your socks photo campaign through the help of social media.
-We have asked people to show their support in their own little way by clicking a picture of themselves wearing a pair of different colored socks with a hashtags #wdsd17 or #MyVoiceMyCommunity.
+We have asked people to show their support in their own little way by clicking a picture of themselves wearing a pair of different colored socks with a hashtags #wdsd18 or #WhatIBringToMyCommunity.

 The reason for the different colored socks is to prove that though they are different, the socks serve the same purpose.
 And just like the socks, though people are different, we all deserve to be treated equally with love, respect and dignity.
 In other words, wear something like the mismatching socks that people will ask you about, so you can tell them about WDSD.